j3ffyang/langchain_project_book/content/doc_sum/software_env.md

 In my development environment, I have the following libraries installed:

-> reminder: The community is evolving, and the library is adapting rapidly.
+> Reminder: The community is evolving, and the library is adapting rapidly.
 The information presented here may change over time.
 This list serves as a reference for the current chapter being written.

 ```py
 beautifulsoup4==4.12.3